joshbeckman/andjosh.github.io/about.md

 ![Josh Beckman](/images/page/joshSm.jpg)

 I build things for the internet and for your phones.
-I'm VP of Engineering for [ThreadMeUp](http://threadmeup.com) and one-half of [Team Josh](http://teamjosh.co).
+I'm VP of Engineering for [ThreadMeUp](http://threadmeup.com) and one-half of [Team Josh](http://teamjosh.co) & [Zephyr Podcast](https://soundcloud.com/zephyrpodcast).
 I live in downtown Chicago, where I also provide tech advising for early-stage companies and groups.
 Email me if you're interested.

 I respond most readily via [email(at)andjosh.com](mailto:email@andjosh.com), and sometimes check Twitter [@twandjosh](http://twitter.com/twandjosh).
 I often deploy repositories of knowledge and computer code to [GitHub](//github.com/andjosh).
 I tend to make [quite a few lists](/lists) and [write hopefully helpful things](/).